Strong region in the south-east

 Superbly positioned location for business, science and technology

 The urban district of Cottbus is located in the heart of the Spree-Neisse district.
-With a population of 100,416 (as of 30 September 2018) and diverse cultural and retail facilities, Cottbus is the regional centre of Lusatia and is also home to many state authorities.
+With a population of roughly 100,000 and diverse cultural and retail facilities, Cottbus is the regional centre of Lusatia and is also home to many state authorities.

 Together with the city of Cottbus, the Spree-Neisse district has modern training and research facilities, such as Brandenburg University of Technology Cottbus-Senftenberg.
 The region is therefore a superbly positioned location for business, science and technology and provides the best conditions not only for education and training but also for the advancement and development of innovative and technology-oriented collaborations between companies and science.